NiklasPhabian/homepage/src/content/blog/audioengine.md

 ## Installing the preamplifier
 Hooking up the new preamplifier theoretically was simple, but I was confused about two things:

-- Since I had ripped out the connecting cables from the preamplifier, I was not fully sure which set of cables were R, G, L, and which were S, M, G. They were only labeled on the preamp output, not on the amplifier input (always take pictures before ripping apart kids).
+- Since I had ripped out the connecting cables from the preamplifier, I was not fully sure which set of cables were R, G, L, and which were S, M, G. They were only labeled on the preamplifier output, not on the power amplifier input (always take pictures before ripping apart kids).
 - The new preamplifier board said 12 V to 18 V. But it has a center-tapped input.
 So I wasn't sure if this was supposed to mean 12/18 V to ground or 12/18 V across the two phases.
 Apparently, it means to ground since it didn't blow up when I connected it to the 18 V rail (with 36 V across).

 ![unmarked amplifier inputs](../assets/audioengine/amp_input.jpg)